Storms result in record rainfall, water rescues & property damage

 “Galt (Apartments) had a whole building flood.
 All four (apartments) are soaked 100%.
 Three families are in a bad way,” reported Chris Bonnett.

-The storm also brought large amount of hail to areas, with many area residents reporting on social media they had vehicle and residential damage from hail upwards of multiple inches in size.
+Many area residents reported on social media they had vehicle and residential damage from hail upwards of multiple inches in size, with some reporting hail the size of baseballs.

 “Lots of hail damage to folks that (were) attending a wedding at the Black Silo Winery tonight,” Tara Lynn wrote in the comments of Grundy County Emergency Service’s Facebook page.